Becram/imgur-image-uploader-service/README.md

 To change the endpoints, update the code in [api/app.py](api/app.py)

+## TO-DO:
-## TO-DO: There is some issue in updation of the completed list which can be fixed using external datastore.
+* There is some issue in updation of the completed list which can be fixed using external datastore.
+* Add production mode